How do you pronounce Barbet?

 Are they hypoallergenic?

-There is no such thing as a non-allergenic dog but Barbets are considered to be good with those who have allergies to dogs.
-Many Barbet owners who are normally allergic to dogs find that they can live quite comfortably with their Barbet.
+There is no such thing as a non-allergenic dog however, many Barbet owners who are normally allergic to dogs find that they can live quite comfortably with their Barbet.
 If you or someone in your family is allergic it is advisable to spend some time with the breed to see how you will react.

 How long do they live